Jacob Stallings Player Props: Marlins vs. Cardinals

-Jacob Stallings -- with a slugging percentage of .407 in his past 10 games, including one extra-base hit -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on July 18 at 7:45 PM ET.
+On Wednesday, Jacob Stallings (hitting .286 in his past 10 games) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+First pitch is at 2:15 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Orioles.
+In his last game he had a hitless showing (0-for-3) against the Cardinals.

 Jacob Stallings Game Info & Props vs. the Cardinals